 The whole limit application process is based on defined uniform principles and rules.
-Account management for multinational customers doing business simultaneously with more than one member of the Group is supported by the Global Account Management System (GAMS), for example.
+Account management for multinational customers doing business simultaneously with more than one RBI unit is supported by the Global Account Management System, for example.
 This is made possible by Group-wide unique customer identification in non-retail asset classes.